H-7350

 Plain Language

-Operators may not operate or provide an AI companion unless the system includes active protocols for detecting and responding to three categories of user expression: (1) suicidal ideation or self-harm, (2) physical harm to others, and (3) financial harm to others.
-The protocol must include, at minimum, a notification referring the user to crisis service providers such as suicide hotlines or crisis text lines.
-This is a continuous operating prerequisite — without the protocol, operating the AI companion is unlawful.
-Note that the crisis referral notification requirement is explicitly tied to category (3) (financial harm to others) in the statutory text, but the practical expectation is that crisis referral applies across all three categories.
-The bill is broader than typical companion chatbot safety statutes in that it also covers expressions of physical and financial harm to third parties, not just self-harm.
+Operators may not operate or provide an AI companion at all unless the system has protocols in place to address three categories of user expression: (1) suicidal ideation or self-harm, (2) potential physical harm to others, and (3) potential financial harm to others.
+The protocol must include, at a minimum, a notification referring users to crisis service providers such as a suicide hotline or crisis text line.
+This is a continuous operating prerequisite — the protocol must be in place as a condition of lawfully providing the AI companion.
+Note that subsection (3) mentions the crisis referral obligation explicitly, but the statute structures it as applying to all three categories through the chapeau.
+The scope of covered harms is broader than CA SB 243, which focuses on suicidal ideation and self-harm only.

 Statutory Text